svn2github/wordpress-vip-plugins/brightcove-video-connect/readme.txt

 == Upgrade Notice ==

+= 1.1.2 =
+1.1.2 is a major bugfix release and is reccommended for all users

+= 1.1.1 =
+1.1.1 is a major bugfix release and is reccommended for all users

+= 1.1.0 =
+1.1.0 is a bugfix and new feature update that is recommended for all users

+= 1.0.9 =
+1.0.9 is an important bugfix and is recommended for all users

+= 1.0.8 =
+1.0.8 is an important bugfix and is recommended for all users

 = 1.0.6 =
 1.0.6 is a major bugfix and is recommended for all users

 = 1.0.0 =
 First Release